Social Anxiety Counselling: Finding Your Social Confidence Through Effective Therapy

 Hey there!
-I'm Rebecca, and if you're reading this, chances are you know that feeling when your mind goes into overdrive in social situations.
+I'm Dr. Rebecca, and if you're reading this, chances are you know that feeling when your mind goes into overdrive in social situations.
 You know the one – where you're more focused on analyzing your every word than actually being present in the conversation.
-Trust me, I get it.
+As someone who specialises in therapy for social anxiety disorder, I truly understand what you're going through.

-When we're dealing with social anxiety (and yes, it's way more than just being "shy"), our brain is basically running an overprotective security system.
+When we're dealing with social anxiety disorder (and yes, it's way more than just being "shy"), our brain is basically running an overprotective security system.
 Here's what's fascinating about it: your brain isn't broken – it's actually trying really hard to keep you safe.
 The problem is, it's using outdated software!
+Understanding this mechanism is a crucial first step in effective therapy for social anxiety disorder.
+You can read more about this in my free resource about social anxiety

-If you're nodding along to any of these, you're not alone:
+If you're nodding along to any of these, you're not alone (and they're all symptoms that can be addressed through specialized therapy for social anxiety disorder):

 In Your Body: